The Robert H. N. Ho Family Foundation Buddhism Public Scholars Professional Positions at Museums

 Eligibility

-• An applicant must hold a PhD in the humanities or interpretive social sciences.
+- Applicants must hold a PhD in the humanities or social sciences from an accredited university.

-• If the PhD is not conferred (officially awarded) before a scholar is offered a position with a host institution, the scholar must submit a letter from the scholar’s graduate school confirming that the dissertation has been submitted and approved by the graduate school for conferral according to the university calendar.
+- If the PhD is not conferred (officially awarded) before the application deadline, finalists will be asked to submit a letter from the scholar’s graduate school confirming that the dissertation has been submitted and approved by the graduate school for conferral according to the university calendar.
 The scholar is responsible for submitting the dissertation on time in order to meet this requirement.

 Application Guidelines